Editor in Chief

 Ayesha is an MPA student, focusing on international security.
 Her policy experience with the New Zealand government spans multiple areas including justice, national security, anti-corruption and outer space.
 Ayesha is currently interning with the OECD in Paris.

 Shalaka is a Masters of Public Administration candidate studying international security policy and technology, media, and communications at SIPA.
-Prior to starting graduate school, she worked at a public affairs firm in Washington, D.C., where she worked on projects for clients dealing with a variety of political and policy issues at the local, state, and federal government levels.
-Shalaka is interning at SKDKnickerbocker's New York office this summer.
+Prior to graduate school, she worked at a public affairs firm in Washington, D.C., where she worked on projects for clients in diverse industries who dealt with a variety of political and policy issues at the local, state, and federal government levels.

 Won is a Masters in International Affairs candidate in the Human Rights and Humanitarian Policy concentration and UN Studies specialization.
 His interests lie in humanitarian policy and the Middle East, and before he came to SIPA he lived in Egypt for 4 years working as a consultant for local NGOs and interning with UN Women.